ndewacosmas/DLMDSPWP01-python-assignment/README.md

 International University of Applied Sciences(iU) Course Name: DLMDSPWP01 – Programming with Python Course of Study: Master of Data Management
-Author’s name: Cosmas Kyovecho : May, 2026 Matriculation number:    3220417,         Tutor’s name:    Alkubaty, Rami
+Author’s name: Cosmas Kyovecho : August, 2026 Matriculation number:    3220417,         Tutor’s name:    Alkubaty, Rami
 1. What Was the Assignment About?
 Given three CSV data files and asked to write a Python program that: